emberjs/rfcs/text/router-enhancements.md

 router.serialize('/forecast'); // => routeName='forecast', params: { }
 ```

-In all cases the same `forecast` route is invoked, but the scale is not optional but the constraint
+On this example `forecast` route is invoked even if the scale is ommited, but if it's not ommited,
-takes care that, if provided, the scale is a supported one.
+the constraint ensures that it's among a white-list of supported scales.

 # How We Teach This